dave-caputo/python-simple-notifications/README.md

 * Daily notifications are sent 24 hours after creation date or the last delivery date.
 * Weekly notifications are sent 24 * 7 hours after creation date or the last delivery date.
 * Notifications don't need to be sent at the "exact" planned delivery time.
-   The celery scheduler runs every 2 minutes and to identify and send the notifications that have become due.
+   The celery scheduler runs every minute to identify and send the notifications that have become due.

 ## What this app doesn't do
 * The app does not implement a robust html form validation for adding the notifications to the database.